intel/nauta/docs/user-guide/actions/getting_started.md

 Each `nctl` command has at least two options:

-* `-v, --verbose` - Set verbosity level:
+1. `-v, --verbose` - Set verbosity level:
     * `-v` for INFO - Basic logs on INFO/EXCEPTION/ERROR levels are displayed.
     * `-vv` for DEBUG - Detailed logs on INFO/DEBUG/EXCEPTION/ERROR levels are displayed.
-* `-h, --help` - The application displays the usage and options available for a specific command or subcommand.
+2. `-h, --help` - The application displays the usage and options available for a specific command or subcommand.

+### Accessing Help

-Access help for any command with the `--help` or `-h` parameter.
+To access help for any command use the `--help` or `-h` parameters.
 The following command provides a list and brief description of all nctl commands.

 `nctl --help`